Holly-Transport/goods-template/_sources/docs/7-work-plan.md

 #### Contributions to World Bank Water Data Portal

 > The team can support the the [World Bank Water Data Portal](https://wbwaterdata.org/) by contributing harmonized statistics derived from previously conducted and planned WB-led [Living Standards Measurement Study](https://microdata.worldbank.org/index.php/catalog/lsms/?page=1&ps=15&repo=lsms) household surveys, supporting analysis of risks to safe water supply and access, especially in FCVs.
 >
 > The team can also support development and Portal publication of new statistics that support GCP indicator requirements, such as:
 >
 > * <u>Baseline Spatial Location and Number of People Vulnerable to Flood and Drought Risk</u> for use in analyzing impact of sustainable water resource management programs.
+> * <u>Baseline Spatial Agricultural Relative Yield Index</u> for use in analyzing impact of investments in improved irrigation services and mnew agriculture technology.
 >
-> * <u>Baseline Spatial Agricultural Relative Yield Index</u> for use in analyzing impact of investments in improved irrigation services and mnew agriculture technology.
+> Finally, the team can support adding other supportive datasets not already included in the Portal, such as water pricing data collected through the World Bank's [International Comparisons Program](https://www.worldbank.org/en/programs/icp) and freshwater statistics through the [World Development Indicators](https://wdi.worldbank.org/table/3.5).

 #### Government Capacity Building Program for Digitalizing and Standardizing Water-Related Data Collection Systems